evphil1988/Practicum-Project/README.md

-# Practicum-Project
+# Practicum-Project- Evan Phillippi

-This repo contains R code, data, writeup and powerpoint files for my final project in the data science practicum at Regis University.
+This repo contains R code, data, writeup and powerpoint files for Evan Phillippi's final project in the data science practicum at Regis University.

 The goal of my final project was to apply dimensionality reduction analysis methods to a dataset containg sales from a bookstor using principle component analysis.
 After applying PCA, I then applied kmeans clustering to the resulting principle compoenets data to classsify customers into unique segments.
 In addition to segmentation, I also